Al-Khwarizmi: Contributions

+known as Zij, became essential tools for subsequent generations of astronomers.
+These tables enabled precise calculations for predicting astronomical events, such as eclipses and the positions of celestial bodies, which were crucial for navigation and timekeeping."

 Algebra

 Left: The original Arabic print manuscript of the Book of Algebra by Al-Khwārizmī.
 Right: A page from The Algebra of Al-Khwarizmi by Fredrick Rosen, in English.

 Al-Jabr (The Compendious Book on Calculation by Completion and Balancing, الكتاب المختصر في حساب الجبر والمقابلة ALA) is a mathematical book written approximately 820 CE.
 It was written with the encouragement of Caliph al-Ma'mun as a popular work on calculation and is replete with examples and applications to a range of problems in trade, surveying and legal inheritance.
 The term "algebra" is derived from the name of one of the basic operations with equations (ALA, meaning "restoration", referring to adding a number to both sides of the equation to consolidate or cancel terms) described in this book.
 The book was translated in Latin as Liber algebrae et almucabala by Robert of Chester (Segovia, 1145) hence "algebra", and by Gerard of Cremona.
 A unique Arabic copy is kept at Oxford and was translated in 1831 by F. Rosen.
 A Latin translation is kept in Cambridge.

 It provided an exhaustive account of solving polynomial equations up to the second degree, and discussed the fundamental method of "reduction" and "balancing", referring to the transposition of terms to the other side of an equation, that is, the cancellation of like terms on opposite sides of the equation.